xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 All Python, R, and shell scripts will be finalized and uploaded asap...

-1. Run_MPRAflow.sh script was used to compute the MPRA activity using MPRAflow, MPRAnalyze, and several R scripts.
+1. Run_MPRA_analysis.sh script was used to compute the MPRA activity using MPRAflow, MPRAnalyze, and several R scripts.

 2. Run_phylogenetic_analysis.sh script was used to perform the TE phylogenetic analysis based on multiple sequence alignment.
-It contains the full steps on how to determine the TE phyletic groups:
+This script contains the full steps how to determine the TE phyletic groups:

    •	1) obtain the subfamily groups;